Kotlin/kotlin-by-example/examples/05_stdlib/05_existential.md

 </div>

-1. Defining a collection of numbers.
+1. Defines a collection of numbers.
-2. Checking whether all elements are even.
+2. Checks whether all elements are even.
-3. Checking whether all elements are less than `6`.
+3. Checks whether all elements are less than `6`.

 ### Function `none`